tomeng70/TickleBot/README.md

 If you prefer to use the visual mBlock programming environment (which uses Scratch programming blocks) you can create an Arduino Scratch program using the following screenshot as a guide.

 <p align="center"><a href="images/TickleBotMBlock.png"><img src="images/TickleBotMBlock.png" width="400"><br>mBlock version of program.</a></p>

+# Troubleshooting the System
+If your system doesn't behave as expected, you can check the [circuit diagram](images/Ticklebot_bb.png) to verify that your electrical connections are correct.
+You can also use the Arduino [Serial Monitor software](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-serial-monitor) to view the debug statements from the code.
+Note that the Arduino IDE version of the code (written in C++) uses a serial baud rate of 9600.
+The mBlock version of the code uses a serial baud rate of 115200.

+You can also look at the [issues database](https://github.com/tomeng70/TickleBot/issues) for this repository to see if other users had similar problems with their system.
+You can also post questions via the issue database if you don't see an answer listed for your problem.